cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

       ```
 ![optics](Ref/plot_script_epsilon_kpts.png?raw=true "optics")

       For the broadening (smearing) chosen (0.1eV), convergence for (32x32x32) grid is good, but not perfect, especially over 4eV.
 Indeed to have a perfectly smooth curve, one should use a random k-point sampling to avoid spurious peaks from the use of a regular grid.

       It is interesting to compare with the case of an unshifted grid, which has the same number of k-points (no symmetry)

 ![optics](Ref/plot_script_epsilon_kpts_unshifted.png?raw=true "optics")

       Clearly a shifted grid is much better choice in this case.

-### Calculation using pw2gw.x

 ### Analyse the optical spectrum